Laws of Motion - Important Formulas, Definitions, and Examples | 11th Physics

 Friction is the force that opposes the motion of an object when it comes into contact with a surface.
 It can be categorized into two types: static friction (prevents motion) and kinetic friction (opposes motion in progress).

-Formula for Friction: Ffriction = μ × N
+• Formula for Friction: Ffriction = μ × N where μ is the coefficient of friction and N is the normal force.

-is the normal force.- Friction plays a key role in real-world motion scenarios like walking, driving, and machinery operation.
+• Friction plays a key role in real-world motion scenarios like walking, driving, and machinery operation.

 6. Gravitational Force